wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

     * Click `Update`.

 ## Advanced Configurations
+### ClearPass API Client
+#### Grant Type
+Only "client credentials" are supported by the script.

+#### Operator Profile
+It would be a best security practice to implement a locked down operator profile to assign to the API client.
+See the `Operator Profile` section below.

+#### Description
+It is advisable to put a link to this repository in the description field of your API client since this README is the only source of documentation for the monitor.

+#### Token Lifetime
+Even though new tokens are being obtained from the subscriber, the token itself is still generated on the publisher and is therefore subject to replication delay.
+The subscriber does not store the token that is obtained during the API call to get a new token.
+Therefore, it is recommended that the lifetime of the token must be at least 30 seconds in order to overcome replication delay.
+In addition, the token lifetime and exceed both the monitor interval and configured `BUFFER_TIME` (10 minutes/600 seconds by default).

+The default token lifetime of 8 hours is likely acceptable for most environments that don't have security requirements that dictate shorter token lifetimes.

 ### Operator Profile:
 The operator profile assigned to the API Client must have the below permissions:
 - **API Services**: Set to `Custom`